offbynull/offbynull.github.io/docs/data/learn/3D Printing/input/input.md

   * **Edge detection** specifies that painting must continue until it hits an angle greater than the specified threshold in **Smart fill angle**.
   * **Section view** is exactly the same circle's version of the option.

 * **gap fill**, fills in small gaps !!based!! on the color of neighboring faces.
 This is used to clean up edges that the **fill** tool couldn't reach into.
 Unlike the other tools above, this tool doesn't use the mouse.
-Instead, the **Apply** button is used to apply gap filling to the entire model.
+Instead, the **Apply** button is used to apply gap filling to the entire object.

   ```{note}
   There's a **Gap area** slider here but I don't know definitively what it does and the documentation doesn't state it either.